naru-jpn/PHHashService/README.md

 # PHHashService
 Calculate hash string for all local images and store them.
+(Default hash algorithm is MD5.)

 ## How to use